ehovers10/dci/_chapters/dispute-in-discourse.md

 Disputes can be frivolous, fractured, and fraudulent.
 They can derail conversations, and generate so much animosity that perpetuating the dispute itself comes to mean more than the prospect of resolving it.
 These disputes may have very little to do with actual conflict over the informational potential of the disputative language used to express them, instead being driven by *ad hominem* and *ad ideologiam* tendencies.

 But dispute can also be a fruitful tool for people involved in an honest, cooperative attempt to further mutual knowledge.
 For one thing, interlocutors sometimes lose track of the cooperative effort, and it is valuable to have a means of correcting them to bring them back on to the task at hand.
 But dispute can also play a more central role in the project of inquiry.
-Corrections, I have claimed, are a crucial tool in properly vetting conjectures in discourse.
+Corrections, [I have claimed](/chapters/knowledge-in-the-image-of-inquiry.html#correction), are a crucial tool in properly vetting conjectures in discourse.
 As such, some element of dispute is central to the enterprise of inquiry.

 I contend that the conjecture/correction discourse pair provides a genuine contribution to inquiry.
-In the previous chapter, I motivated this status by providing a model of discourse dynamics that carves out a distinctive operation on information that this contribution makes.
-In this chapter I explore another criterion for genuine a contribution: that it be represented in some conventionalized linguistic tool.
+[In the previous chapter](/chapters/collaborative-discourse-dynamics.html), I motivated this status by providing a model of discourse dynamics that carves out a distinctive operation on information states made by this contribution type.
+In this chapter, I explore another criterion for genuine contribution: that it be represented in some conventionalized linguistic tool.
 I think that this tool is {% gloss focus %}, and that the virtues of collaborative discourse dynamics come to prominence in explaining focus interpretation when we examine {% gloss contrastive topic %} specifically.

 The following little discourse, which I label *Bears*, will be the stalking horse for the discussion to follow.